Barbara Hausmair

 Ein forensisches Dokumentationsformular aus der nachkriegszeitlichen Exhumierung des Lagerfriedhofs Mauthausen in den 1950er Jahren zeigt ein vorgedrucktes Feld für Marke inkl. einer groben Skizze des gefundenen Gegenstandes

-Fig. 2 A forensic sheet from the post-war exhumation of Mauthausen camp cemetery in the 1950s shows a pre-printed field for tags incl. a rough sketch of a decorated item (OÖLA, 02.06.03, Ordner 2 /351-700).
+Fig. 2: A forensic documentation form from the post-war exhumation of the Mauthausen camp cemetery in the 1950s shows a pre-printed field for a tag including a rough sketch of the found object.

 Screenshot der Projektdatenbank mit Informationen zu einer Mauthausen-Marke, die in der ehemaligen NS-Euthanasieanstalt Schloss Hartheim gefunden wurde.